tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

   response_content = response_data.content
   ```

-* The `JSON` function is used to format API into JSON format.
+* The `JSON` function is used to format the API response into JSON format.

   ```python
   # Get content as JSON